UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/Initial_Setup.md

 ### Web Interface Access
 This will cover the basics of accessing a Web-Interface.
 How we access the internal PFSense instances will need to be discussed later.

 **NOTE**: We can access the Web interface from the internal Network, However for ease, we can **TEMPORARILY** modify the firewall to allow access from the WAN port (external network).
 This is what this covers, otherwise skip to point **6.
-Follow initial setup guide** and end after that.
+Follow initial setup guide** and **11.** then end after that.

+***DISABLE THE OPTION TO BLOCK PRIVATE ADDRESSES WHEN SETTING UP ALL PFSENSE INSTANCES OR REMOVE IT FROM THE FIREWALL SETTING***

 1. Determine the IP of the WAN interface.
 We can see this on a successful boot as shown below.